openregister/deployment/scripts/readme.md

     ./update-metadata-yaml.sh register alpha registry-data/data/discovery/register/clinical-commissioning-group.yaml local

-### Loading or updating the Register Register or Field Register
+### Re-loading the field, register and datatype registers

-Running the script **load-metadata-yaml.sh** will create an RSF file for the Register Register or Fields Register, of either system, user or all data, optionally delete the existing register from ORJ in the specified **phase** and load the RSF into the application.
+Running the script **load-metadata-yaml.sh** will create an RSF file for the field, register or datatype register, of either system, user or all data, optionally delete the existing register from ORJ in the specified **phase** and load the RSF into the application.

 Arguments:
-- 'register' or 'field'
+- `register`, `field` or `datatype` depending on the register to be updated
 - phase
 - `system`, `user` or `all`, depending on the type of data to be loaded
 - local or remote depending on whether register and field definitions is to be read from the local file system or a remote ORJ service

 Examples:

-    ./load-metadata-yaml.sh field alpha all local "Jo Doe"
+    ./load-metadata-yaml.sh field alpha all local

     #### Warning